dodgen92/D2-Infinite-Gold/README.md

 ****Steps to Reproduce****-
-1. Find and equip a weapon with the ‘GRINDING’ prefix 2.Swap to classic graphics
+1. Find and equip a weapon with the ‘GRINDING’ prefix
+2. Swap to classic graphics
-3.Navigate to an in-game shop keeper
+3. Navigate to an in-game shop keeper
-4.Navigate to a ‘Weapons’ tab within the shop and ensure there is enough room for the Grinding weapon to appear after selling 5.Left click the ‘Sell’ button to sell the equipped weapon (Only way this exploit occurs, right-clicking to sell does not) 6- Observe the gold increase
+4. Navigate to a ‘Weapons’ tab within the shop and ensure there is enough room for the Grinding weapon to appear after selling
+5. Left click the ‘Sell’ button to sell the equipped weapon (Only way this exploit occurs, right-clicking to sell does not)
+6. Observe the gold increase

 ****Reproduction Rate****- 100%